kushalkolar/MESmerize/README.md

 Feel free to ask questions or discuss things on <a href="https://gitter.im/mesmerize_discussion">gitter</a>.
 For larger bugs/issues please use the issue tracker.

 **Issue tracker:** https://github.com/kushalkolar/MESmerize/issues

 ---

+# Upcoming

+- Experimental use of the bioformats importer for the Viewer.
+- Export lite versions of projects for easier sharing.
+- Browsers based visualizations for sharing analysis results.

+---